-In September 1944, after the regrouping of the various Dutch headquarters in Camp Columbia in Wacol, NEI-TSB merged with NEI-Transport Section, Melbourne (NEI-TSM).
+In September 1944, after the regrouping of the various Dutch headquarters in Camp Columbia, NEI-TSB merged with NEI-Transport Section, Melbourne (NEI-TSM).

 The transport squadron operated flights for the NEI Government-in Exile, in support of the Netherlands Indies Civil Administration (NICA) who was in charge of food aid and housing recovery for the local population.
 They also supported the Netherlands Forces Intelligence Service (NEFIS).
 Further assistance was provided to the battalion headquarters of the KNIL, its subordinate units in Casino (NSW) and the KNIL companies and detachments of guides/interpreters operating with the allied ground forces in New Guinea.
 The flights to destinations in New Guinea were the main task of the unit.

 At the first stage of the Borneo campaign in 1945 the Squadron supported the 26 Australian Brigade at the Battle of Tarakan, the Australian Brigade also included a KNIL infantry company.
 This was an important event for the Dutch as this was for the first time since the capitulation in 1942, that a unit of just KNIL personnel participated in the fight against the Japanese.
 While the Allied forces won the battle, its overall success in relation to loss of lives and costs was questionable.
 However, the Allies were now able to advance for the first time towards Java and the other islands of the Archipelago.

 Steel plates had to be installed by the Engineering Corp on the beach of the island, allowing the planes to land safely – a remarkable and dangerous exercise.

 19 (NEI) Transport Squadron – after the War